 Using the University Archive

 Interested in using archives in your studies but not sure where to start?
-Archive Services staff are here to help!
+University Records and Archives staff are here to help.
 We can advise you on which areas of our collections might be relevant to your project, and of other collections in London that may be useful.
 We can also provide more general advice such as techniques for searching archive catalogues.
 Either drop in during the open hours listed above, or email us at [email protected] to arrange an appointment with one of our team.

-Archive Services staff will endeavour to answer enquiries relating to the history of the University eg which year was Architecture first taught? or what date did we officially become the University of Westminster?
-Please send us an email and we will try to help.
+University Records and Archives staff will endeavour to answer enquiries relating to the history of the University, eg which year was Architecture first taught? or what date did we officially become the University of Westminster?
+Please send us an email at [email protected] and we will try to help.

 We are also regularly adding to a series of Research Guides which give you a brief history of popular topics in the University's history and the resources that are available on this topic in the Archive.

 University Records and Archives staff provide tailor-made sessions for a number of undergraduate and postgraduate courses, to help students think about archives and consider using them in their research.
 These can include the opportunity to handle archive documents, talks about the history of the University and its buildings, discussions around the archival process and how it relates to more theoretical notions of the Archive.
 We can provide digital copies of archival documents for further work in the classroom or at home.

 If you think that this would be useful for your students please contact us on [email protected] so we can discuss your requirements.